 - 1 cup applesauce

-- 2 tsp chai spices.
+- 2 teaspoon chai spices.
 I used a combination of cinnamon, cloves, green cardamom and nutmeg.
 You can go with just cinnamon if you'd rather

 - For the peanut butter glaze: